Investment Case – Marcopolo

 Impact of the Pandemic

-We ended up taking advantage of this price drop to buy more shares throughout 2020 and 2021.
-Not coincidentally, some shareholders in Marcopolo's controlling group, including the company's current CEO, also bought more shares amid the pandemic.
-On January 6, 2021, their purchase of 12 million shares was announced.
-The share price on that date was R$ 2.86 (purchase value around R$ 34 million).
-Coincidentally, their purchase price was very close to the current POMO4 price.
+We took advantage of this price decline to increase our position throughout 2020 and 2021.
+Notably, members of Marcopolo’s controlling group—including the current CEO—also purchased shares during the pandemic.
+On January 6, 2021, they disclosed the acquisition of 12 million shares at approximately R$2.86 per share (a transaction of roughly R$34 million).
+Coincidentally, their purchase price was very close to the prevailing market price of POMO4 at the time.

-The big question in this thesis is what the future bus passenger flow (urban and intercity) will be like.
-If flow returns to normal, the number of buses in circulation will increase and drive demand for new buses to replace older ones, as maintenance costs begin to equalize with the installment plan for a new bus.
-We know that Marcopolo is the best positioned company to capture this market recovery, but there's no way to know when this will happen.
-This is the main risk of this thesis: bus passenger flow will take a long time to return to pre-pandemic levels.
-Here, we enter more arid territory, but let's explain our perspective.
+The central question in this investment thesis is the future trajectory of passenger flows (both urban and intercity).
+If volumes return to normal levels, the number of buses in operation should increase, driving demand for new vehicles to replace aging units—particularly once maintenance costs begin to approach the financing cost of purchasing a new bus.
+We believe Marcopolo is the best-positioned company to capture this recovery.
+However, the timing remains uncertain.
+This is the main risk in the thesis: that passenger volumes take longer than expected to return to pre-pandemic levels.
+This brings us into more uncertain territory, but we will outline our perspective.

 At the close of trading on the last day of September, Marcopolo's market value was R$2.6 billion, with an implied P/E (Price/Earnings) multiple of 9.3x, taking into account 2019 net income (R$242 million), in the pre-pandemic scenario.
 However, of this R$0.7 billion corresponds to Marcopolo's stake in Newflyer.[1].
 Without Newflyer, the value would be R$1.9 billion, with the P/E multiple (Price/Earnings) implicit of 9.0x taking into account the 2019 net profit (R$ 215 million, ex-Newflyer).
 Remembering that in 2019 the number of new buses produced in Brazil was 17.9 thousand, still below the 19 thousand new buses per year that we conservatively estimate to be the equilibrium volume for this market.